dubbelosix/autoclock/README.md

 # Autoclock Validator
-* the autoclock script is designed and tested only on c3.large latitude machines running ubuntu.
-Other OS and machine/disk configurations are not tested, but do feel free to fork or submit PRs to support additional infra
+* The autoclock validator script is thus far designed and tested only on c3.large [latitude](https://www.latitude.sh/) machines running ubuntu.
+Other OS and machine/disk configurations are not tested yet, but do feel free to fork or submit PRs to support additional infra.
-* c3.large machines have 2 disks. one of them is mounted to / and the other one has to be supplied in the defaults
+* c3.large machines have 2 disks.
+One of these is mounted to / and the other one needs to be supplied in the defaults.
-* install ansible locally and edit the hosts.yaml file in the root location to point to your validator's IP address and the ssh parameters
+* Install ansible locally and edit the hosts.yaml file in the root location to point to your validator's IP address and the ssh parameters
 * basic command
 * make sure to create `hosts.yaml` file using the `hosts.example.yaml` as a guide
 ```